 sudo_logsrvd is a high-performance log server that accepts event and I/O logs from sudo.
 It can be used to implement centralized logging of sudo logs.
+The server has two modes of operation: local and relay.
+By default, sudo_logsrvd stores the logs locally but it can also be configured to relay them to another server that supports the sudo_logsrv.proto(5) protocol.

-Event log entries may be logged either via syslog(3) or to a file.
-I/O Logs created by sudo_logsrvd can be replayed via the sudoreplay(8) utility in the same way as logs generated directly by the sudoers plugin.
+When not relaying, event log entries may be logged either via syslog(3) or to a local file.
+I/O Logs stored locally by sudo_logsrvd can be replayed via the sudoreplay(8) utility in the same way as logs generated directly by the sudoers plugin.